 - Apple butter - Use your favorite brand or homemade apple butter.
 Unsweetened applesauce can work as a substitute, but your sauce will have a milder flavor.
 I'd suggest adding extra seasoning to taste.

-- Seasoning - Salt, pepper, garlic powder, and dried sage add a mild, savory flavor to the pork chops.
+- Flavor - Onion, Dijon mustard, salt, pepper, garlic powder, and dried sage add a mild, savory, and tangy flavor to the pork chops.

 Tips and tricks